 SIG Online and Blended Learning

-The Special Interest Group for Online and Blended Learning (SIG OBL) is to support educators and students in their work with blended and online learning.
+The mission of the Special Interest Group for Online and Blended Learning (SIG OBL) is to support educators and students in their work with blended and online learning.
 SIG OBL provides a forum for online learning, blended learning, mobile learning devices, instructional tools and strategies for teaching and learning online.
 The SIG OBL community includes members with a broad range of expertise on these topics.